Apple Vision Pro: a revolution for professionals?

 Powering the Vision Pro are two chipsets that propel its capabilities to new heights:

-• The M2 you can find in some of the best MacBooks – and supposedly enables you to run most Mac apps natively, like Final Cut Pro.
+- The same M2 you find in some of the best MacBooks – it enables you to run most iPhone/iPad apps natively (e.g., Final Cut Pro) and may offer good Mac apps rendering in the future (currently not supported)

-On top of these chips, the Vision Pro offers one 4K micro-OLED display per eye.
-According to Apple, it fits 64 pixels into the same space when the iPhone's screen fits one single pixel.
+On top of these powerful processors, the Vision Pro boasts a 4K micro-OLED display for each eye.
+According to Apple, it fits 64 pixels into the same space where the iPhone's screen fits one single pixel.